googlecreativelab/aiexperiments-ai-duet/README.md

 ## FRONT END

-To build the client-side javascript, first install [node](https://nodejs.org) and [webpack](https://webpack.github.io/).
+If you installed with Docker, the front-end has already been built.
+To build the client-side javascript outside of Docker, first install [node](https://nodejs.org) and [webpack](https://webpack.github.io/).
 Then you can install of the dependencies of the project by typing the following in the terminal:

 ```bash
 cd static